m3ller/colour_clustering/README.md

 With k=6, we see that Kmeans colour clustering does not really distinguish the trees from the buildings, where as kmeans++ is able to capture this contrast.
-This is due to the image having comparatively fewer orange/red pixels (colour of the trees) to blue/grey pixels (colour of buildings, sky, water), and due to the way Kmeans and Kmeans++ initialize their means.
+This maybe due to the image having comparatively fewer orange/red pixels (colour of the trees) to blue/grey pixels (colour of buildings, sky, water), and due to the way Kmeans and Kmeans++ initialize their means.